We help victims throughout the state of Indiana.

 Failure To Diagnose And Its Consequences

 Doctors and other health care providers have a duty to use reasonable care in assessing a patient’s signs and symptoms in order to reach a diagnosis.
-When a health care provider fails to take adequate steps to diagnose his patient’s condition, the patient will be deprived of treatment necessary for his safety.
+When a health care provider fails to take adequate steps to diagnose a patient’s condition, the patient will be deprived of treatment necessary for his safety.
 A disease or serious medical condition will be allowed to progress, leading to serious injury or death for the patient.

 If a doctor fails to use reasonable care to diagnose his patient’s condition and serious injury results, the doctor has committed medical malpractice and the patient is legally entitled to compensation.